nphorsley59/Handwritten_Digits/README.md

 ![alt_text](https://github.com/nphorsley59/Digit_Recognition/blob/master/Figures/SVM_1.png "Adjusted KNN Model")</br>

 The adjusted KNN algorithm yielded an average cross-validation score of 97%, improving the image recognition accuracy of the model by 2%.
 Before moving on to deep learning, I wanted to visualize the classification power of this model.</br>

-#### 3. Neural Network
-More advanced machine learning methods, such as neural networks, were not something I had much experience with before this project.
-I thought this project would be a great opportunity to attempt to build a simple neural network model.
-The dataset is well-established and I could compare my results with other methods.

-**Figure 4.**</br>

 ### <div align="center">Resources</div>
 https://www.kaggle.com/c/digit-recognizer<br/>